tombh/streaming/JOURNAL.md

     * Best solution: look into OBS overlay

 # Journal
+📆 **December 3rd**
+Exciting start: released Pygls v1! @foobully and @alcarney popped on stream ❤️

+Then went through all the Pygls issues to see which ones have changed now that v1 is live.
+Quite a few as it turns out.

+Then made some good progress on the Super Glass email client.
+Left it trying to pipe an email into  `himalaya send`

 📆 **November 29th**
 Made a test email account, so gonna try to get an actual emial inbox working!

+Inbox working! 🥳

+Drafted GotoDefinition feature, but my Neovim jsut won't send textDocument/definition requests in the inbox.md file, and I have no clue why 🤔

 📆 **November 28th**
 What about following Potluck's recipe demo idea?
 So that: